immortalvm/ivm-implementations/README.md

 relative to the "root" directory from where `ivm` was called.
 Use dots to refer to subdirectories (cf. Java packages).

-When calling `as`, `as-run`, `as-trace` and `check`, the assembler first builds a graph of references and attempts a topological sort.
+When calling `as`, `as-run`, `as-run -t` and `check`, the assembler first builds a graph of references and attempts a topological sort.
 Circular dependencies are not allowed.
 Next, all the source files get assembled into one binary file.
 This is not ideal when we have a large tree of dependencies.
 In this situation, we split the process in two:

-* First, we generate a "project file" using `gen-proj` containing the result of the topological sort.
+* First, we generate a "project file" using `gen` containing the result of the topological sort.
 * Then we build this project using the `build` command.
-* If instead we use the `make` command, we attempt to re-build only what has changed "incrementally".
+* If instead we use the `build -i` command, we attempt to re-build only what has changed "incrementally".

 Observe that:

-1. The goal passed to `gen-proj` is the file where the execution should start, but referred to as in import statements, i.e. with . instead of / and without the file suffix (.s).
+1. The goal passed to `gen` is the file where the execution should start, but referred to as in import statements, i.e. with . instead of / and without the file suffix (.s).

-2. Whereas `as` only outputs the "linked" binary and symbols files (i.e. for all the code) and lets you choose the names of these files, `build` and `make` also produce binary and symbol files for each source file and puts them in the directory tree under "dest dir".
+2. Whereas `as` only outputs the "linked" binary and symbols files (i.e. for all the code) and lets you choose the names of these files, `build` and `build -i` also produce binary and symbol files for each source file and puts them in the directory tree under "dest dir".
 The file suffixes are `.b` and `.sym`, respectively.
 These commands also produce "linked" binary and symbol files.
 They have `$` in the name before the suffix.

 ## Semi-formal EBNF, ignoring whitespace and comments